4 Reasons to Stop Using Self-Cleaning Oven Feature Immediately

 Miscellaneous interior components

 Everything from the light bulbs and glass housings to thermal sensors to the enamel inside your oven could be damaged from the process.
-While these parts may not fail on the first use, continued applications will definitely compromise every part inside your oven.
+While these parts may not fail on the first use, continued applications compromise every part inside your oven.

 If your oven shows an error code during or soon after using the cleaning mode, it’s likely related.
 Consult your owner’s manual to identify the error code and contact FIX Appliances CA to schedule a quick-response service call.
 Here’s a quick table of error codes for Whirlpool, Maytag, Frigidaire, Electrolux, GE (General Electric), Ikea and Kenmore range stoves: